garrandall/popular-music-data/tracks/alvin-s-boo-ga-loo-alvin-cash-the-registers.md

 (Get it, get it, get it)
 A boo-ga-loo

-Ooh wee, come on, y'all
+Oh wee, come on, y'all
 Come on, y'all
 Aw, have mercy